Camelina Sativa Seed Oil

 Camelina sativa is a flowering plant in the family Brassicaceae which also includes mustard, cabbage and broccoli.
 It is native to Northern Europe and Central Asia.
 The oil from Camelina sativa seeds, contains about 31% linolenic acid, 23% linoleic acid, 17% oleic acid, 11% eicosenoic acid and 8% palmitic acid.

-The safety of Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated scientific data and concluded that these ingredients were safe for use in cosmetics and personal care products.
 Botanical and botanically derived ingredients used in the formulation of cosmetics are generally mild and safe.
 Prior to marketing the finished cosmetic product, the safety of each ingredient must be substantiated in accordance with 21 CFR 740.10.
 Safety substantiation of cosmetic ingredients may include tests for ocular and skin irritation as well as allergenicity, phototoxicity, photoallergenicity and mutagenicity, depending on the application or intended use.
 There is a considerable body of information about the safety of botanical ingredients and a well-established history of use.
 These resources are consulted to ensure the safety of these materials as they are used in cosmetics.

 CIR Safety Review:

-Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil were included in the CIR Expert Panel's review of plant-derived fatty acids oils.
-Based on a history of safe use in food, the composition of the oils, and data indicating that these ingredients were not dermal irritants or sensitizers, the CIR Expert Panel concluded that plant-derived fatty acid oils including Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil were safe as used in cosmetic products.
+Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil were included in the CIR Expert Panel’s review of plant-derived fatty acids oils.
+Based on a history of safe use in food, the composition of the oils, and data indicating that these ingredients were not dermal irritants or sensitizers, the CIR Expert Panel concluded that plant-derived A natural organic compound that consists of a carboxyl group (oxygen, carbon and hydrogen) attached to a chain of carbon atoms with their associated hydrogen atoms.
+The chain of carbon atoms may be connected with single bonds, making a ‘saturated’ fat; or it may contain some double bonds, making an ‘unsaturated’ fat.
+The number of carbon and hydrogen atoms in the chain is what determines the qualities of that particular fatty acid.
+Animal and vegetable fats are made up of various combinations of fatty acids (in sets of three) connected to a glycerol molecule, making them triglycerides. oils including Camelina Sativa Seed Oil and Hydrogenated Camelina Sativa Seed Oil were safe as used in cosmetic products.

 More information about botanical ingredients.